King-MA-Sheikh/Coffee-Website/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Developer
-Ram Anuj Dubey
+Mohd Alkamah Sheikh
 BCA Student
 MSTTM College

 📞 Support
 For support or queries, please contact:

-📧 Email: ramanujdubey@example.com
+📧 Email: alkamahsheikh900@gmail.com

-💼 LinkedIn: Ram Anuj Dubey

 <div align="center">
 If you like this project, don't forget to give it a ⭐!